studersi/rbl-plugin/README.md

 ## How to contribute the Dummy Plugin to CRS?

+Plugins can be inofficial 3rd party plugins.
+Or they can be official CRS plugins in our github repository.

-Please register your plugin at FIXME: Link.
+If you want to have your plugin hosted in our official repo, then please register your plugin at https://github.com/coreruleset/plugin-registry.
 You can then get in touch with the CRS project and we will review your plugin for inclusion in our repository.
 Before you apply, please make sure you have followed the guidelines above.
 If there are things that you can not follow, then please document it throughly and tell us about